Summer semester 2022: First EuroTeQ Collider at TUM

 Relevant considerations for the challenge/theme

-Must include Indoor or outdoor hydroponics/vertical farming methods than can be applied to a variety of urban environments.
+Must include Indoor or outdoor hydroponics/vertical farming methods that can be applied to a variety of urban environments.

 Relevant links